LifeSpire of Virginia Speaker’s Bureau

 David Loop assumed the position of Executive Director of The Chesapeake in June 2017.
 Entering the field of senior living administration in 1984, David’s career parallels the development and growth of the senior living industry.
 His service as a senior living community executive includes Willow Valley Communities, Pennsylvania; The Garlands of Barrington, Illinois; and Friendship Village of Schaumburg, Illinois.
 He also has experience in Hawaii, Ohio and Michigan with Greystone Communities, Wesleyan Senior Living, Oakwood Health System and Ohio Presbyterian Retirement Services.
 David’s experience includes expansion and renovation projects, hospitality program development, strategic planning and fiscal management.
 In his service to different organizations, David has experienced over $500 million of development and program growth.
 He has also served on numerous professional committees, state association boards and the LeadingAge House of Delegates.
 Originally from Ohio, David holds a bachelor’s degree from Miami University of Ohio and received a certificate in nursing home administration from The Ohio State University.
 He has a passion for excellent customer service and has received training from Disney, Ritz Carlton and Four Seasons.

 Ann Lovell is Corporate Director of Communications with LifeSpire of Virginia.
 A seasoned speaker, Ann previously served as an international missionary and writer/editor with the International Mission Board of the Southern Baptist Convention.
 While with the IMB, Ann and her family served in The Philippines, South Korea, and Thailand, and her work as an IMB writer took her to countries throughout Asia and around the globe.
-Ann holds a bachelor’s degree from Middle Tennessee State University and has done graduate work through the University of Missouri.
-She is a member of the Public Relations Society of America.
+Ann holds a bachelor’s degree from Middle Tennessee State University and has pursued graduate work in strategic journalism through the University of Missouri.
+She is a member of the Public Relations Society of America and the Baptist Communicators Association.

 Patricia Morris has more than 30 years’ experience in fundraising, marketing, and non-profit governance.
 She served as Vice President of Philanthropy for Feedmore Inc. from 2004-09 and as Director of Development and Marketing with the Children’s Museum of Richmond from 2001-04.
 She has also served in fundraising capacity at the Visual Arts Center of Richmond and the Virginia Historical Society.
 Prior to entering fundraising, she worked in retail marketing, communications, and merchandising for national and regional retail chains.
 Throughout her fundraising career, she has served as a fundraising consultant with DeWitt & Associates and as an adjunctive instructor with several educational institutions, including the University of Richmond, Virginia Commonwealth University, and the Nonprofit Learning Point.
 She currently serves on the Conference Planning Committee of the annual Virginia Fund Raising Institute.
 She holds a Bachelor’s of Fine Arts and Master’s in Public Administration from Virginia Commonwealth University.
 Pat has served on many nonprofit boards in the Richmond area.